Hermann von Staabs

-Hermann Friedrich Staabs, von Staabs (born March 11, 1859 in Aachen; died September 7, 1940 in Kassel) was a German infantry general in World War I and commanding general of the XXXIX.
+Friedrich Hermann Staabs, as of 1913 von Staabs (11 March 1859 – 7 September 1940), was a German infantry general in World War I and commanding general of the XXXIX.
 Reserve Corps.

 Biography

 As a second lieutenant, Staabs was transferred from the cadet corps to the 62nd (3rd Upper Silesian) Infantry Regiment of the Imperial German Army on April 14, 1877.
-From October 1, 1879 to January 31, 1884 he served there as battalion adjutant and was then transferred to the 59th (4th Posen) Infantry Regiment.
+From October 1, 1879, to January 31, 1884, he served there as battalion adjutant and was then transferred to the 59th (4th Posen) Infantry Regiment.
 From October 1, 1885, Staabs attended the Prussian Staff College for three years.

 He spent most of his military career on the Great General Staff.
 Here he rose to head of the railway department.
-After the First World War he wrote a book in which he contradicted Moltke's view that it would not have been possible to quickly shift the focus of the German deployment to the Eastern Front.
+In 1925 he published Aufmarsch nach zwei Fronten (Deployment on two fronts) a book in which he contradicted Moltke's view that it would not have been possible to quickly shift the focus of the German deployment to the Eastern Front.

 On June 16, 1913, Staabs was raised to the hereditary Prussian nobility on the occasion of the 25th anniversary of the reign of Kaiser Wilhelm II.

 Even before the outbreak of World War I, Staabs was the commander of the 37th Division.
 In August 1914, was his division of the in East Prussia with the 8th Army on the Eastern Front.
 His troops fought as part of the XX.
 Army Corps under Friedrich von Scholtz in the Battle of Tannenberg and in the Battle of the Masurian Lakes.
-From June 15, 1915 to July 6, 1916, Staabs was the commander of the 3rd Division.
+From June 15, 1915, to July 6, 1916, Staabs was the commander of the 3rd Division.
 His troops fought in the breakthrough Battle at Przasnysz in July 1915 and then pursued to the lower Narew.
 In September they advanced to Wolkowysk ago and went from 20 October between Naroch and Dryswjatysee for years of trench warfare until it was over.
 For his work he had received the swords of the Order of the Red Eagle, II.
 Class and the royal crown in August 1915.